Skip to content

 Two blocks North of the County-City building.

-Must live in Pierce County.
-Must be a renter and currently reside in the unit.
-All persons on the lease MUST be included in the application.
-Cannot be in a subsidized unit (Section 8, PSH, etc.).
-Must have past-due rent (program cannot serve utilities only).
-Must be behind on rent for 3 months or less.
-Household income must be under 80% Area Median Income.
+To qualify, applicants must meet the following criteria: 1.
+Must reside in Pierce County.
+2. Must be a renter currently living in the unit.
+3. All individuals listed on the lease must be included in the application.
+4. Cannot be living in a subsidized unit (e.g., Section 8, Permanent Supportive Housing, etc.).
+5. Must have past-due rent; the program cannot assist with utilities only.
+6. Must be behind on rent for three months or less.
+7. Household income must be below 80% of the Area Median Income.

-If you have received an eviction summons and complaint, a notice from your landlord or need free help with other housing issues, please use our online intake form (best) walk in to our office for an in-person, or Call.
+If you have received an eviction summons and complaint, or a notice from your landlord, and need free assistance with other housing issues, please use the online intake form (preferred), visit the office for in-person help, or call.

 None.